tomasmalmsten/bookmarks/README.md

 # bookmarks
-A collections of bookmarks to interesting stuff, some read, some not.
-So the content a the end of the link may not be of value.
+A collections of bookmarks to interesting stuff, some read or watched, some not.
+So the content at the end of the link may not be of value, but it probably is.

 https://rdmueller.github.io/docToolchain/ - ASCIDoc code documentation tool chain for "docs as code" and "arc42", and perhaps Architecture in the code (Simon Browns work).